joshspicer/devcontainer-features-template/README.md

 To create your own remote [devcontainer features](#), use this repo as a template.
 This repo contains one "feature" called `helloworld`.

+# Features In This Repo (Directory)

+#### helloworld

+This is a sample feature that prints whatever option you pass to it when invoking the `hello` program in a terminal.

 ## Release Flow

 Push a tag to your repo, which will trigger the [deploy-features workflow](https://github.com/joshspicer/devcontainer-features-template/blob/main/.github/workflows/deploy-features.yml).